Yawar Ziwa

-Simat Hayyi, the personification of life, is the wife of Yawar Ziwa.
+Simat Hayyi, the personification of life, is married to Yawar Ziwa.

 Etymology

 E. S. Drower translates Yawar Ziwa as "Dazzling Radiance", although Mark Lidzbarski translates Yawar as "helper."

 In the Ginza Rabba

 Book 14 of the Right Ginza mentions Yawar as one of the first uthras to have been created, along with Yushamin.

 Yawar is identified in Right Ginza 15.8 as "the first Gupna."

+In other Mandaean texts

+In Dmut Kušṭa (MS Asiatic.
+Misc.
+C. 12), Yawar Ziwa is the name of one of the heavenly trees.

 As an epithet

 Yawar Ziwa is also an epithet for several figures in Mandaean scripture, including: